Composing Task-Agnostic Policies with Deep Reinforcement Learning: Implementation details

 \subsubsection{Ant environments}

 In these environments, we use 8 DOF four-legged Ant with 150 units torque limit.
 The primitive policies of moving left, right, down and up were shared across all these tasks.
+These sub-level-policies were obtained using SAC and each policy was trained for about 0.25 million steps.
 In these environments, the information $g$ in the state $s:[\hat{s},g]$ corresponds to the target location.
 Let us introduce the notation to defined reward function.
 Let $r_{xy}$, $g_{xy}$, $u$, and $f_c$ denote xy-position of the robot's torso, xy-position of the goal, joint torques, and contact-cost, respectively.
 The scaling factors are defined as $\lambda$.
 The reward function for the following environments is defined as with reward scaling of 5 units:

 \\\ \textbf{Ant Random Goal:} In this environment, the ant has to navigate to any randomly sampled target within the confined circular region of radius 5 units.
 The goal radius is defined to be 0.25 units.
 The reward function coefficients $\lambda_g$, $\lambda_v$, $\lambda_s$, $\lambda_{ct}$, and $\lambda_c$ are $0.3$, $0.0$, $0.05$, $0.01$, and $0.001$, respectively.\\\\ \textbf{Ant Cross Maze:} In this environment, the ant has to navigate through the 3D maze to reach any of the target sampled from the three targets.
 The goal radius is defined to be 1.0 units.
-The reward function parameters are same as for the random-goal ant environment.\\\\ \textbf{Simple Ant Maze:} The Ant has to navigate through the maze to reach the single target, shown in Fig. \ref{nsa}.
-The goal radius and reward function parameter were defined as in ant-maze and random-goal ant environments.
+The reward function parameters are same as for the random-goal ant environment.

 For the remaining environment (Ant Maze, Ant Push and Ant Fall), we use the following reward function with no reward scaling:

 where coefficients $\lambda_g$, $\lambda_{ct}$, and $\lambda_c$ are set to be $1.0$, $0.05$, and $0.5 \times 10^{-4}$.\\